nissy/kipple/README.md

 <img width="784" height="849" src="https://github.com/user-attachments/assets/75173e80-61de-46b9-84ff-0e894a3a0525" />

+## Installation
+1. Download the latest release from the [Releases](https://github.com/nissy/kipple/releases)
+2. Move Kipple.app to Applications folder
+3. Launch Kipple from Applications or Spotlight
+4. Follow the first-run guide to configure hotkeys and history size

 ### 🔖 Use Cases
 - **Reading List**: Pin articles and URLs to read later
 - **Code Snippet Manager**: Store and organize frequently used code